KarthikS373/DHP-Specs/docs/example-implementations/blood-bank.md

 The user has the option to provide feedback on the blood collection process and the quality of service received from the blood bank.

 **Step 9: Service completion** \
-The BPP sends service completion details to the user, including a summary of the transaction, charges incurred, and any feedback provided by the user
+The BPP sends service completion details to the user, including a summary of the transaction, charges incurred and any feedback provided by the user

 ## Search (Checking Blood Bank Availability)

 ### User side Actions

 - A user in need of blood declares their intent to check the availability of a specific blood type at a particular blood bank.
-The user provides details such as the blood type (e.g., O+ve) and the quantity required (e.g., 3 units).
+The user provides details such as the blood type (Eg: O+ve) and the quantity required (Eg: 3 units).

 ### Provider side Actions